Woodville-West Torrens Football Club

 Woodville-West Torrens Football Club is an Australian rules football club playing in the South Australian National Football League (SANFL).
-It was formed in 1990 from an amalgamation of the neighbouring Woodville and West Torrens football clubs and played its inaugural game in 1991.
+The club was formed in 1990 from a merger of the neighbouring Woodville and West Torrens football clubs and played its inaugural game in 1991.
 Since 1993, the Eagles have played most of their home games at Woodville's home ground of Woodville Oval, having previously used Football Park.
-They also play two or three games per season at their pre-season base of Thebarton Oval, a ground which has six light towers that the club has upgraded in 2012 to allow night games at the ground for the first time since the 1983 Escort Cup Grand Final (a game won by West Torrens).

 History

 West Torrens had competed in the SANFL since the 1895 SAFA season, when it was originally known as the Port Natives (who wore Blue and Gold) and renamed to West Torrens for the 1897 SAFA season, while Woodville entered the competition for 1964 SANFL season.
 However, a third western suburbs team in the competition West Adelaide proved too much to handle with both sides struggling on the field following Woodville's inception.

 Heading into 1964, West Torrens had won four premierships in the previous forty seasons, and were a highly competitive club, regular finalists, and played off in 8 Grand Finals - the last one being the 1953 victory over Port Adelaide.

 Woodville did not win a premiership or play in a grand final in their twenty-seven seasons (1964–90), usually being close to or on the bottom of the ladder.
 West Torrens were also dragged down to this level by the 1970s.

 Whispers had grown throughout SA football circles that a merger would save these clubs throughout the 1980s.
+Public figure and talkshow radio host Robert Al Forno reported in 1987 that if the merger ended up happening, he would eat his hat.
+Network Seven also aired a story in late 1989 on local fan Tony 'T-Bone', who had stated that if the merge happened, he would riot and attempt to hold up traffic in Adelaide's CBD.